elven-js/elven.js/README.md

 - authenticate with Ledger Nano
 - result parsing (separate library)
-- sign messages
 - more advanced global state handling and (real-time updates (if needed)?)
 - more structures and simplification for payload builders
-- rethink the structure and split it into more files (???)
+- split it into more files/libraries
 - make it as small as possible

 ### What it won't probably do: